Macedonioz/java-exam-project/README.md

 The goal of the game is to collect all the keys scattered in the world map to open the chest containing the treasure.

-**Disclaimer:** The game is by no means complete or fully entertaining, it is to be intended solely as a personal excercise.
+**Disclaimer:** The game is by no means complete or fully entertaining; it is intended solely as a personal exercise.

 ## Features